aparana/aparana.github.io/_posts/2021-12-30-Working-backwards.md

 ---
 layout: post
-title:  "Working Backwords Process "
+title:  "Working Backwards Process "
 tags: product

 ---

-Working Backwords Process
+Working Backwards Process
 From Amazon

 Summary: It starts with the client's requirements and works backward to launch products that meet the company's objectives.